SpellholdStudios/1pp/README.md

 Complete install patching the game executable, enabling full use of the extended colour entries.</br>
 When installing the full version, extra choices for skin and hair colour will automatically become available from the ingame selection.</br>
 As for clothing colours, during character creation and from the inventory the standard complement of 34 primary and secondary colours will be offered.
-To access more clothing colours, choose 'customise' » 'colours' from the character sheet to gain access to yet another set of 34 colours.</br>
+To access more clothing colours, choose 'customise' Â» 'colours' from the character sheet to gain access to yet another set of 34 colours.</br>

 <div align="right"><a href="#components">Back to components list</a></div>